cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 ```

 As a reader familiar with the IrishGen dataset will know
-`rel:parentOf` is not enocoded very often within it.
-The reasoner
+`rel:parentOf` is not encoded very often within the dataset.
+The
-knows that `rel:parentOf` is the inverse of `rel:childOf` and thus can
+reasoner knows that `rel:parentOf` is the inverse of `rel:childOf` and
-logically infer the number of children by applying this logic to the
+thus can logically infer the number of children by applying this logic
-dataset.
-Thus, queries can be constructed that are not encoded within
+to the dataset.
+Thus, queries can be constructed that are not encoded
-the dataset.
-This does come at a cost that shifts the burden of
+within the dataset.
+This does come at a cost that shifts the burden
-working this out from human beings encoding it in the dataset to the
+of calculating this from human beings encoding it in the dataset to
-computer but this is a much less labour intensive way of determining
+the computer but this is a much less labour intensive way of
-these things.
-In this case, the query is runs for ~1022 milliseconds
+determining these things.
+In this case, the query is runs for ~1022
-(about 1 second).
-The outcome of this query for the top five people is:
+milliseconds (about 1 second).
+The outcome of this query for the top
+five people is:

 | ?x                                                                              | ?numChildren |
 | http://example.com/Laud_Misc_610/CGH/do_minigud_senchais_fer_muman.trig#Óengus  | 34           |